 I regret the first entry of this new diary will become my last.
 My prayers and cries are empty.
 No screams no wishes.
 Mother, father, I am sorry.
 I have failed to continue your teachings and to pass them on.
 My life ends here.
 Mother, father.
 I love you more than anything.
 I’m dying.
 I can’t breathe I am sorry

 The book dropped out of Ragna’s hands.
 And as it landed on the floor, tears fell on it, wetting the brittle paper.
-She tried to hold them back for so long, but now there was no way she could anymore.
+She had tried to hold them back for so long, but now there was no way she could anymore.

 Was this their legacy?
 All the murder, pain, and misery?
 It was inhumane what these people had to suffer through.
 And for what reason?
 For a god, the crusaders themselves had stopped to worship?
 And this was just one story.
 How many more existed scattered around the world?
 And no ear to listen to their screams, no eyes to see their pain?